 Duties of a Chairman:

 The chairman must take care to see that proper discipline is maintained at the meeting, that the proceedings are conducted in a proper manner, that proper opportunity is given to the members to express their views, that the voting is fair, and that the proceedings of the meeting are properly and correctly recorded in the minutes book.
 The chairman should act bona fide according to his best ability and judgment and without any prejudices.

 However, a member of a company having no share capital does not have this right unless its articles provide otherwise [Sec.
 176 (4)].
 (2) A member of a private company is not entitled to appoint more than one proxy to attend on the same occasion unless its articles provide otherwise.
 But a member of a public company may appoint more than one proxy i.e., he may appoint one proxy in respect of certain shares held by him and a different proxy for other shares held by him.

 (3) Any person can be appointed as a proxy whether he is a member of the company or not.
 In case the proxy is not a member of the company, he shall have no right to speak at the general meeting unless the articles otherwise provide.
 There is, however, no provision preventing a proxy putting questions in writing and sending the same to the chairman for answer.

 (4) A proxy is ordinarily entitled to vote only on a poll.
 But he may vote on voting by show of hands if the articles provide.
 Besides that, he may demand or join in demanding a poll [Sec.
 176 (1) (n)].

 176 (7)].
 Proxy lodged for the original meeting remains valid for the adjourned meeting also.
 (6) Every notice of a meeting must appropriately mention that a member is entitled to appoint a proxy and that the proxy need not be a member [Sec.

 It can be revoked at any time.
 Death of the shareholder appointing a proxy will, in the absence of provisions in the Articles revoke the authority of the proxy.
 Shareholder may himself attend and vote in the meeting.
 Vote tendered by the proxy in such a case will not be accepted because the need for exercising the proxy had never arisen.
 Proxy in this case shall stand revoked impliedly.
 However, the mere presence of a member at the meeting does not imply the revocation of the authority of the proxy.
 When both the member and the proxy are present at the meeting, the member’s absence from voting on the resolution on which the proxy casts his vote does not imply the revocation of the authority of the proxy.
 A proxy appointed later revokes the proxy appointed earlier.

 (8) The relationship between the member and the proxy is that of principal and agent.
 A minor member has no capacity to appoint a proxy.
 He can act only through his guardian.
 However, a minor can be appointed a proxy.
 In the case of joint holders of shares, proxy appointed by the first named joint holder will have precedence over the proxy appointed by second joint holder.
 Proxy appointed by first joint holder will exercise voting right to the exclusion of the joint holders who may be present in the meeting.
 There is no need to obtain prior consent of the proxy to his appointment as such.

 7. Voting at General Meeting: The decisions at the meetings are taken by way of passing the resolutions.
 Every proposed resolution is discussed by the members of the company.
 Members have the right to move amendments to the proposed resolutions provided the amendments are germane to the proposed resolution.
 After a proposed resolution has been discussed it is put to vote.
 Every member has a right to vote on such resolutions.
 Shareholders may exercise their voting rights in their best interests with complete freedom.

 They are allowed to vote even if their interest is in conflict with the interest of the company.
 A director may vote in the shareholders’ meeting even though his interest in the subject matter is opposed to the interest of the company.
 Only members whose names appear in the Register of Members shall have the right to vote.
 Share warrant holders, executor of a deceased member, receiver of an insolvent member cannot exercise any right to vote, unless registered as a member.
 However, a person who becomes a member between the date of original meeting and the adjourned meeting may vote at the adjourned meeting.
 Members who were not present at the time of voting by show of hands may vote at a poll.
 A company cannot prohibit any member from exercising his voting right on the ground that he has not held his shares or other interests in the company for any specified period before the meeting or on any other ground (Sec.

+182).
 However, the articles may provide that a member shall not be entitled to exercise any voting rights, in respect of any shares registered in his name on which he has not paid all calls or other sums presently payable by him or in regard to which the company has exercised any right of lien (Sec.
 181).
 The preference shareholders have right to vote only on such resolutions which directly affect them; and when their dividends are in arrears for a specified number of years [Sec.
 87(2)].

 Voting may be either by a show of hands or by a poll.